Techtonica/curriculum/projects/final-project/final-project.md

     - [ ] Files
     - [ ] Prioritization
 - [ ] Give your project a title and create a GitHub repository with a README that includes what keys, installations, data, and anything else needed to get your code running.
+- [ ] Create, successfully serve, and push your initial project files.
+- [ ] Create a Google Doc with your name in both titles, the name of your project, the GitHub link, and all of the items in the "Planning Your Project" list above.
+Share with facilitators, mentors, and other participants.
 - [ ] Invite your mentor to be a collaborator on your project's GitHub repo.
-- [ ] Create, successfully serve, and push your initial project files.

 **Week 2 Milestones**